-The Edna Bailey Sussman Foundation
+The Edna Bailey Sussman Fund

-The Edna Bailey Sussman Foundation supports internships for students matriculated in graduate degree programs at eight institutions: SUNY ESF, the Colorado School of Mines, Duke University, San Diego State University, Scripps Institute of Oceanography at University of California at San Diego, the University of Michigan, Virginia Polytechnic Institute, Yale University, and Clark University.
+The Edna Bailey Sussman Fund supports self-initiated internships for students matriculated in graduate degree programs at "member" US universities, currently: SUNY ESF, the Colorado School of Mines, Duke University, Scripps Institution of Oceanography at the University of California at San Diego, the University of Michigan, Virginia Polytechnic Institute, Yale University, and Clark University.
 SUNY ESF graduate students benefit tremendously from continuing generosity of the Edna Bailey Sussman Fund.
 Between 1985 and 2019, 430 SUNY-ESF graduate students received more than $1.86 million to pursue internships addressing environmental issues.

 - The Intern position would not have been filled if the organization had to compensate the Intern out of its own funds.

 - The Intern will not be utilized in sales, production, or any other capacity not directly related to the environment.